 - You must reapply for the Ehrlich Student Loan each year you wish to receive it.
 Previous receipt of a loan is no guarantee of future loan awards.

-- Each semester, you will receive an email from Ehrlich Student Loan facilitators requesting confirmation of enrollment, your graduation date, and any other changes in your address, financial circumstances, and academic plan.
+- Each year, you will need to email the Ehrlich Student Loan facilitator with confirmation of enrollment, your graduation date, and any other changes in your address, financial circumstances, and academic plan.

 - You must begin to repay your Ehrlich Student Loan six months after graduation from the school for which you took the loan.
-Loan deferments of up to two years will only be considered for students enrolling in further full-time accredited graduate or licensing programs in a service field, or, in certain circumstances, for students who experience and show evidence of a prolonged period of unemployment post graduation.
-Repayment will begin three months after the end date of the deferment.
+Loan deferments of up to two years will only be considered for students enrolling in further full-time accredited graduate or licensing programs in a service field or, in certain circumstances, for students who experience and show evidence of a prolonged period of unemployment post-graduation.
+Repayment will begin up to three months after the end date of the deferment.
 You will have up to 10 years to complete principal and interest payments.
 Remember, any interest accrued while you were a student will have been paid off by the Ehrlich Student Loan fund through the Jewish Federation of Metropolitan Chicago.
 Any interest accrued during a deferment, and paid at that time by the JF/JUF, will be owed by borrower to the JF/JUF in a balloon payment at the end of borrower's repayment period.